zcr1/minecraft/README.md

 # Craft

-An MVP Minecraft clone that runs in the browser, written in TypeScript with React and Three.js on a small component-entity engine (no game engine or physics library).
+An MVP Minecraft clone that runs in the browser, written in TypeScript with React and Three.js on a small component-entity engine (no off the shelf engine or physics library).

 It covers the basics: procedural terrain, mining and placing blocks, item drops, crafting, torches and lighting, a day/night cycle, water, and saving.
-A few extras on top of that, mostly TNT with chain detonation.
+A few extras on top of that, mostly TNT so things go BOOM.

 ## Running it